CLERGY

 Children, Youth, and Family Director

 Rebecca Shannon is a first-year graduate student at James Madison University in the School Counseling Program.
-Rebecca graduated from JMU this past spring with her B.A. in Psychology with minors in Nonprofit Studies and Family Studies with a concentration in Family Ecology.
+Rebecca graduated from JMU in May of 2023 with her B.A. in Psychology and minors in Nonprofit Studies and Family Studies with a concentration in Family Ecology.

-Rebecca is passionate about working with children and youth and watching them grow as people, and she has plans to work with elementary-aged children as a guidance counselor following graduation from graduate school.
+Rebecca is passionate about working with children and youth and watching them grow as people, and she has plans to work with elementary-aged children as a school counselor following graduation from graduate school.

 VESTRY

-Senior Warden: Drew Williams Junior Warden: John Everett
+Senior Warden: David Seiter Junior Warden: John Everett

 Class of 2025